 Guardrail Estimated Effect of Reinsurance and Georgia Access Compared to Without Waiver Comprehensiveness There is no anticipated change to access to metal level QHPs and Catastrophic Plans as defined by Section 1302.
 Consumers will have increased access to all individual products licensed and in good standing within the State.
 Affordability For PY 2022, premiums are estimated to decrease by an average of 10.2% statewide due to the Reinsurance Program.
-Metal level QHP premiums are estimated to decrease an additional 3.4% due to the Georgia Access Model.
-The average annual premium decrease compared to the Without Waiver baseline over the 5-year waiver period and 10-year period is 14.1% and 14.5% respectively.
+For PY 2023, premiums are estimated to decrease by an average of 10.4% statewide due to the Reinsurance Program and metal level QHP premiums are estimated to decrease an additional 3.4% due to the Georgia Access Model.
+The average annual premium decrease compared to the Without Waiver baseline over the 5-year waiver period and 10-year period is 13.4% and 14.2% respectively.
 Further, APTCs/PTCs eligibility will remain the same for QHPs under the Georgia Access Model, keeping plans as affordable as without the waiver.

-Scope of Coverage Enrollment in the individual market is estimated to increase 0.4% in PY 2022 due to the Reinsurance Program and 6.6% in PY 2022 due to the impact of the Georgia Access Model alone.
-Enrollment is estimated to increase a total of 7.0% due to the combined impact of Reinsurance and the Georgia Access Model in PY 2022, 7.2% by PY 2026, and 7.3% by PY 2031.
-Deficit Neutrality Net federal spend is estimated to decrease by \$270 million in PY 2022, \$1.5 billion over the 5-year waiver period, and \$3.7 billion over the 10-year period for the combined Reinsurance Program and Georgia Access Model.
+Scope of Coverage Enrollment in the individual market is estimated to increase 0.4% in PY 2022 due to the Reinsurance Program.
+Enrollment in the individual market is estimated to increase 0.4% in PY 2023 due to the Reinsurance Program and 6.8% in PY 2023 due to the impact of the Georgia Access Model.
+Enrollment is estimated to increase a total of 0.4% in PY 2022, 7.2% in PY 2023, 7.2% by PY 2026, and 7.3% by PY 2031.
+Deficit Neutrality Net federal spend is estimated to decrease by \$306 million in PY 2022 with just reinsurance.
+Net federal spend is estimated to decrease by \$288 million in PY 2023 with both reinsurance and Georgia Access, \$1.6 billion over the 5-year waiver period, and \$3.7 billion over the 10-year period for the combined Reinsurance Program and Georgia Access Model.